-Reports: Trump to Give Iran Deal Another Reprieve
+Trump Extends Iran Deal for What He Says May Be Final Time

 The violent street protests that have spread throughout much of Iran in recent weeks seemed like effective pretext for Trump to reimpose sanctions, since he could argue that Iran’s sclerotic regime was on its last legs, and that the U.S. had even less reason than normal to prop it up.

-But that move would likely play into the hands of the country’s hardliners, who could plausibly argue that America really is as devious as they have warned over the years, while creating even more tension in the Middle East.
-Trump’s pro-deal cabinet members, like Secretary of State Rex Tillerson and Defense Secretary James Mattis, appear to have won the day with this line of thinking, for the time being.
+But that move would likely play into the hands of the country’s hard-liners, who could plausibly argue that America really is as devious as they have warned over the years, while creating even more tension in the Middle East.
+Trump’s pro-deal Cabinet members, like Secretary of State Rex Tillerson and Defense Secretary James Mattis, appear to have won the day with this line of thinking, for the time being.

 As on so many other foreign-policy matters, the United States finds itself isolated on the issue.
 The European countries which signed on, including the U.K., France, and Germany urged the U.S. to stay in on Thursday, claiming that Iran has been holding up its side of the bargain since the deal was signed.
 Those countries have vowed not to bolt the agreement even if the U.S. pulls out, but Iran’s foreign minister Mohammad Javad Zarif said Thursday that “Iran’s continued compliance [is] conditioned on full compliance by the U.S.”